 Products

-The products section is where you'll create and track the items you sell in your Farmbrite system.
-These could be products you want to sell online in your Farmbrite Store, or items you'll sell at a farmers market in person.
-You might add a CSA share, types of meat, produce or any items that you are selling.
+The products section is where you'll create and track the items you sell in your Farmbrite market.
+These could be products you want to sell online in your Farmbrite store, or items you'll sell at a farmers market in person through the Farmbrite POS.
+You might add CSA shares, varieties of meat and produce, tickets to classes or events, or really any items that you sell!
+Products can also be subdivided into product variations to account for sizes, package quantities, and other product differentiations.

 The page shows you a list of your products with the available quantity in your inventory.
 You can use the filter in the upper right to find products in specific categories or statuses, and click the column headers to sort the page.
 We know you are always coming up with new and creative products, so you can easily add new ones using the New Product button.
 If this is your first time adding your products, you could also upload them from a spreadsheet for easier setup.